UpMortem/slack-bot/README.md

 ## Setup for dev

+### Prereqs

+1. You must have a Slack organization where either you or an administrator can approve a new application.
+2. The ability to git clone a repo and run commands in either a Windows, Mac, or Linux terminal.
+3. Install python and pip

 ### Create your Slack bot:
-1. Create a new slack app from an app manifest file under customers organization.
+1. Go to https://api.slack.com/apps and hit the "Create New App" green button.
+Select "From an app manifest" option.
 <img width="425" alt="image" src="https://user-images.githubusercontent.com/15027870/218860230-a8c4c679-fe75-45cc-a6bc-25229dd1610b.png">

-2. Choose org from dropdown if needed and paste the following content in the manifest.
-Hit Create button
+2. Choose workspace from dropdown if needed and paste the following content in the manifest.
+Hit Next button.
+Review the OAuth and Features tabs then hit Create.
 <img width="425" alt="image" src="https://user-images.githubusercontent.com/15027870/218860631-6ffd3a66-463e-4c90-85f9-701ba69d3bb5.png">

 ```
 {
     "display_information": {
-        "name": "Haly Master",
+        "name": "Haly",
         "description": "AI Assistant",
         "background_color": "#2f3133",
         "long_description": "I'm Haly, your friendly Slack chatbot.
 I'm here to help you with any questions or problems you might have.
 I'm an expert in everything, so feel free to ask me anything.
 I'm a good listener and always ready to assist you.
 Just type your question or request, and I'll do my best to provide you with the information you need.
 You can direct message me or add me to a public channel.
 Just tag me to talk with me with @Haly."